 Well, it's all to do with overcoming the bumpy ride that comes with small wheels.
 Alex Moulton achieved that by equipping his bike with suspension, and Raleigh smoothed the ride of its RSW by going 'primitive', with soft, inefficient balloon tyres.
 Royal Enfield chose the The Third Way – like Dawes with its Kingpin the year before, they simply chose not-so-small wheels.
 Not big, like traditional bikes, but in-between, in this case 20”, or 451 ETRTO.

-This bike of the future was very attractive, practical and pleasant to ride, so it deserved to succeed.
+This model bike of the future was very attractive, practical and pleasant to ride, so it deserved to succeed.
 Sadly, Royal Enfield was already failing when it introduced the Revelation, and it was destined to be their last new bicycle.
 No-one seems to know how many were made, but, whatever the number, the Revelation is well known for being rare.

 The Royal Enfield company was long established, having its origins in 1851 as a manufacturer of needles under one George Townsend.
 After Townsend's death his son, also George, began selling cycle parts to the trade before himself making complete bicycles.
 A takeover in November 1891 brought a new name: 'The Eadie Manufacturing Company Ltd'.
 That name didn’t last long, as a contract to supply precision parts to the Enfield Royal Small Arms Factory brought about another change, this time to ‘Enfield’, and inspiring that most memorable of mottos: ‘Made like a gun’.